October 15, 2019

 Cr Duff’s gift was officially recognised on Tuesday night when she was presented with the Butch Lenton Memorial Bush Council Innovation Award at this year’s annual Local Government Association Of Queensland (LGAQ) State Conference in Cairns.

-The annual award is named after former Winton Shire mayor Graeme ‘Butch’ Lenton, who spent more than 20 years pursuing his unique vision for the region where he was born and raised.
+The annual award is named after former Winton Shire mayor Graham ‘Butch’ Lenton, who spent more than 20 years pursuing his unique vision for the region where he was born and raised.

 That vision extended beyond Winton’s traditional agricultural and grazing industries to include tourism development, renewable energy and telecommunications.